-HIIT may effectively combat the functional (e.g., low muscle strength, fatigue, and low physical activity) and medical (e.g., metabolic syndrome, T2DM) consequences of sarcopenia and improve muscle health among individuals who can safely participate.
+HIIT may effectively combat the functional (e.g., low muscle strength, fatigue, low physical activity) and medical (e.g., metabolic syndrome, T2DM) consequences of sarcopenia and improve muscle health among individuals who can safely participate.
 HIIT is characterized by repeated short to long bouts of high-intensity exercise followed by alternate recovery periods of low-intensity exercise or rest (Atakan et al., 2021).
 Individuals may use their body weight, weighted objects, resistance bands, or unstable objects to enhance the effects of the exercise.

-Researchers have documented several benefits of HIIT among individuals with sarcopenia that include, but are not limited to, improved muscle strength, muscle performance, and mitochondrial function (Hayes et al., 2021; Zhu et al., 2023).
-To date, no research directly links HIIT to improved human skeletal muscle mass (Hayes et al., 2021).
-Preliminary research has documented positive lower extremity muscle mass changes in humans and skeletal muscle mass changes in rodent models (Hayes et al., 2021; Seldeen et al., 2018).
+There are well-documented benefits of HIIT among individuals with sarcopenia.
+They include but are not limited to improved muscle strength, muscle performance, and mitochondrial function (Hayes et al., 2021; Zhu et al., 2023).
+To date, no research directly links HIIT to increased human skeletal muscle mass (Hayes et al., 2021).
+Preliminary research has documented positive lower extremity muscle mass changes in humans and skeletal muscle mass changes in rodent models; however, this has yet to be observed to any meaningful degree in humans (Hayes et al., 2021; Seldeen et al., 2018).
 Thus, the main improvements observed with HIIT are muscle strength and performance among individuals with sarcopenia (Hayes et al., 2021).
+HIIT has also been shown to improve metabolic parameters associated with sarcopenia, such as insulin resistance, blood pressure, and blood lipids (Du, Oh & No, 2018; Su et al., 2019).